-This continuing transformation has used good programme and project management to ensure efficient processes and best use of resources to optimise results for users of services.
+This continuing transformation has used good programme and project management to ensure efficient processes and best use of resources to optimise results for service users.
 The Executive Director of Social Care has continued to invest time and effort to engage personally with individual citizens and groups, seeking feedback on the services provided and consulting on proposals for future developments.

-The Directorate's restructure has now been completed.
-The arrangement and working practices of all divisions now reflects the citizen's journey as expressed in the new adult social care operating model: from self help and self service through information, advice and signposting, to - where needed - assessment and the allocation of a personal budget with regular review.
-The whole model focuses on opportunities to prevent dependence and deterioration through enablement and reablement.
+The Directorate's restructuring continues.
+The arrangement and working practices of all divisions reflect the citizen's journey as expressed in the new adult social care operating model: from self help and self service through information, advice and signposting, to - where needed - assessment and the allocation of a personal budget with regular review.
+The whole model focuses on opportunities to prevent dependence and deterioration through enablement and re-ablement.
 A comprehensive training programme for front line staff in new ways of working promotes a partnership of equals between social care staff and citizens, recognising that it is the service user who is usually best placed to determine what their needs are and how these can best be met.